rust-lang/reference/src/const_eval.md

 * The [dereference operator].
 * [Grouped] expressions.
-* [Cast] expressions, except pointer to address and function pointer to address casts.
+* [Cast] expressions, except pointer to address and
+* function pointer to address casts.
+* function and method calls

 ## Const context